-- (3) An authorised person must maintain the register in such a way that - (a) entries in the register cannot be made by any person who does not use a system identifier issued by the authorised person; and - (b) a system identifier cannot be used other than in combination with an access code for the person to whom the system identifier was issued; and - (c) whenever a person makes an entry in the register the system identifier of that person is automatically recorded in the register; and - (d) the record of the system identifier cannot be changed. - (4) The authorised person must keep a record of the system identifiers issued for the purposes of this regulation and the persons to whom they have been issued and must ensure that other persons do not have access to that record. - (5) In any legal proceedings under this Act or the Misuse of Drugs Act 1981, if it is proved that the system identifier issued to a person has been recorded in the register in respect of an entry, then in the absence of evidence to the contrary that person is taken to have made the entry.
+- a system identifier cannot be used other than in (b) combination with an access code for the person to whom the system identifier was issued; and - whenever a person makes an entry in the register the (c) system identifier of that person is automatically recorded in the register; and - the record of the system identifier cannot be changed. (d) - (4) The authorised person must keep a record of the system identifiers issued for the purposes of this regulation and the persons to whom they have been issued and must ensure that other persons do not have access to that record. - In any legal proceedings under this Act or the Misuse of Drugs (5) Act 1981, if it is proved that the system identifier issued to a person has been recorded in the register in respect of an entry, then in the absence of evidence to the contrary that person is taken to have made the entry.